 About the courses

-• Grammar (4 academic hours per week)
+- Grammar (4 academic hours per week)

-• Translation (4 academic hours per week)
+- Translation (4 academic hours per week)

-• Conversational practice (8 academic hours per week)
+- Conversational practice (4 academic hours per week)

-Please note that although students are divided into different groups according to the level of their Russian, there may still be some small differences in ability; accordingly, the syllabus might occasionally be adjusted to meet the overall needs of the class.
+- Please also note that although students are divided into different groups according to the level of their Russian, there may still be some small differences in ability; accordingly, the syllabus might occasionally be adjusted to meet the overall needs of the class.
 However, all of the teachers strive to meet the language course fulfillment requirements.

 Safety